-'Running with it,' Spanish Town Mardi Gras moving forward with plans for parade, ball
+'Running with it': Spanish Town Mardi Gras moving forward with plans for parade, ball

 Latest Weather Blog

-'Running with it,' Spanish Town Mardi Gras moving forward with plans for parade, ball
+'Running with it': Spanish Town Mardi Gras moving forward with plans for parade, ball

 BATON ROUGE - Spanish Town Mardi Gras board President Robert King's year revolves around everything pink.
 This most uncertain of years has not changed that.